Sounds of spring

 In addition to coughing, sniffling and sneezing, allergy symptoms may include: runny or stuffy nose, watery eyes, itchy eyes, nose or throat and red circles under the eyes.

-Like Dr. Hurwitz, Beaumont physicians and pediatric specialists at Beaumont Children's Hospital can treat allergies with a variety of medications.
+Beaumont physicians and pediatric specialists can treat allergies with a variety of medications.

-- Decongestants - clear mucus out of the nasal passageways to relieve congestion and swelling.
+- Decongestants -clear mucus out of the nasal passageways to relieve congestion and swelling.
 Oral decongestants should not be given to young children.
 They may be helpful for adults with nasal allergy symptoms, but can have side effects including: increasing blood pressure and interfering with sleep.
-"Long-lasting use of decongestants may lead to decreasing effectiveness, as well as headache and other side effects," says Dr. Hurwitz."
+"Long-lasting use of decongestants may lead to decreasing effectiveness, as well as headache and other side effects," says Dr. Doshi."

 - Nasal spray decongestants - relieve congestion and may clear clogged nasal passages faster than oral decongestants.
 They should not be used more than three days.

-- Eye drops - relieve itchy, watery eyes.
-Explains Dr. Hurwitz, "Prescription eye drops that contain antihistamine or corticosteroid are very useful in relieving eye allergy symptoms.
+- Eye drops -relieve itchy, watery eyes.
+Explains Dr. Doshi, "Prescription eye drops that contain antihistamine or corticosteroid are very useful in relieving eye allergy symptoms.
 Your doctor may want an eye specialist or allergist to prescribe these medications as there has to be precision in diagnosis for the eye medications to be safe and effective."

-- Allergy shots - for children and adults whose allergy symptoms are more severe and not easily treated with medications, referral to an allergist for allergy shots should be considered.
-"Most patients who are correctly diagnosed and treated will experience substantial reduction of allergy symptoms," says Dr. Hurwitz.
+- Allergy shots -for children and adults whose allergy symptoms are more severe and not easily treated with medications, referral to an allergist for allergy shots should be considered.
+"Most patients who are correctly diagnosed and treated will experience substantial reduction of allergy symptoms," says Dr. Doshi.
 "It may take six to 12 months of therapy for the benefits to be noticeable.
 A complete course of therapy is long -approximately three to five years for maximum benefit."